 "An informative and entertaining look at the rise of—and reasons for—today's single-serve coffee cup craze.
 Even if you haven't converted to Keurig, you'll be hooked." —People magazine

-Experienced writer and editor, former Time Magazine journalist with an M.A. in Applied Linguistics from Columbia University, at your service.
+Experienced writer and editor; Author, Breaking News Writer, Magazine contributor; Collaborative and Ghost Writer, Writing Coach; Fiction and Nonfiction editor; former Time Magazine journalist with an M.A. in Applied Linguistics from Columbia University.
+Extensive experience working with Fortune 50 Companies.

 Editorial Letter (Manuscript Critique)

 Technical Writing and Editing